joshmeadixo/surveykit/README.md

 # surveykit

-**A lightweight, in-app micro-survey and announcement engine for Next.js apps.**
+A lightweight, in-app micro-survey and announcement engine for Next.js apps.
-JSON-configured.
-Client-side targeting.
-Store responses anywhere.

-SurveyKit lets you add in-app surveys, announcements, and feedback prompts (NPS, CSAT, free-text feedback) without relying on a hosted SaaS.
+SurveyKit lets you show surveys, announcements, and feedback prompts inside your app using simple JSON configuration.
+All targeting is evaluated client-side, and you decide where responses are stored.

+No hosted backend.
+No vendor lock-in.

 ---

-## ✨ Features
+## Why SurveyKit?

-- 📦 **Next.js / React friendly**
-- 🧩 **JSON-based survey definitions**
-- 🎯 **Client-side targeting & triggers**
-- 🔁 **Frequency caps & cooldowns**
-- 🧠 **Event-based prompts**
-- 🎨 **Built-in UI components (modal, banner)**
-- 🔓 **Open source & self-hosted friendly**
-- 📡 **Send responses anywhere (your API, PostHog, webhooks, DB, etc.)**
+Most in-app survey tools are tied to hosted platforms and expensive add-ons.
+SurveyKit is different:

+- Surveys are defined as plain JSON
+- Targeting runs entirely in the browser
+- Responses are sent to your own API
+- You keep full control of data and branding

+SurveyKit is designed to be simple to integrate and easy to remove.

 ---

-## 🧠 How it works

-1. You define surveys using JSON (locally or from your API)
-2. SurveyKit evaluates targeting rules in the browser
-3. When a survey is eligible, it renders the UI
-4. Responses are sent to a handler you control

-No hosted backend required.
+## Features

+- Works with Next.js and React
+- JSON-configured surveys and announcements
+- Client-side targeting (routes, delays, events)
+- Frequency caps and cooldowns
+- Built-in UI components (modal, banner)
+- Fully self-hosted friendly
+- Store responses anywhere

 ---

-## 🚀 Installation
+## Installation

 ```bash
 npm install surveykit